-PowerApps and Flow: Level 1 - Designing Modern Forms and Workflows
+PowerApps and Power Automate (Flow): Level 1 - Designing Modern Forms and Workflows

 The course is targeted at intermediate to advanced users, business analysts and even developers who need an easy and quick way to create interactive forms that may need to initiate a business process or workflow.

 Students should have prior experience of using Office 365.

 An introduction to Microsoft PowerApps

 Let’s get started with an introduction to Microsoft PowerApps.
 Traditionally building customised solutions for a business involved using a coding language to build an application from scratch.
 Typically, these solutions could often only be used within the business, making external use of the application a large hurdle to overcome.
 With PowerApps we can now not only easily build solutions, but we can also share them with users in our business.
 Deployment takes seconds and you could by testing your own app on your phone in no time.
 This module will overview the features of PowerApps, its benefits to a business and the variety of ways you can build and access your apps on different devices.